Bloom-host/BloomDocs/docs/using_the_panel/basic-controls.md

 ### Accessing The Panel

-You can access your server's main control panel [here](https://mc.bloom.host/)! - If you have several servers, you will have to select the one you wish to modify.
+You can access your server's main control panel [here](https://mc.bloom.host/).
+If you have multiple servers, you can choose which you want to modify from the manel page.
+Or, simply choose the server you want to control from the drop-down box of each page within the panel.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/basic_controls/1.png').default} alt="console"/></div>